-Differences between the effective tax rate and the applicable U.S. federal statutory rate may arise, primarily from the effect of state and local income taxes, share-based compensation, and potential tax credits available to the Company.
+Differences between the effective tax rate and the applicable U.S. federal statutory rate may arise, primarily from the effect of state and local income taxes, and share-based compensation.
 The actual effective tax rate may vary in future years depending on the actual operating income earned in various jurisdictions, the potential availability of tax credits, and the exercise of stock options and vesting of share-based awards.

-Fiscal Year Ended December 31, 2022 Compared to Fiscal Year Ended January 1, 2022 (Continued)
+Fiscal Year Ended December 30, 2023 Compared to Fiscal Year Ended December 31, 2022 (Continued)